-(Editor’s note: This post is updated regularly with new events as 2018 dates are announced.)
+(Editor’s note: This post on winter trips is updated regularly when new events are announced.
+We’re starting with ski festivals across Europe.)

 Dear expats: If you think summers in Europe are packed with concerts, festivals and mega-events, you ain’t seen nothing yet.